Swindon

 Swindon (/ˈswɪndən/) is a town in Wiltshire, England.
-At the 2021 Census the population of the town was 201,669, making it the largest settlement in the county.
-Located in South West England, Swindon lies between Bristol, 35 miles (56 kilometres) to its west, and Reading, equidistant to its east.
+At the time of the 2021 census the population of the built-up area was 183,638, making it the largest settlement in the county.
+Located at the northeastern edge of the South West England region, Swindon lies on the M4 corridor, 84 miles (135 km) to the west of London and 36 miles (57 km) to the east of Bristol.
+The Cotswolds lie just to the town's north and the North Wessex Downs to its south.